Limits of Probability Measures with General Coefficients: Limits of Operators

-\subsection{Constant Term}
+\subsection{Constant term}

-The most important part of the formal series after the $\mathcal{Q}_i^N$ operators is the constant term, as will be seen in \Cref{sec:main}.
-For a sequence of coefficients $s=\{c^{d,\nu}\}_{d\geq 0, \nu\in P}$, this corresponds to $c^{0,0}$.
-In this subsection, we look at \Cref{value} to compute the constant term following $\mathcal{Q}_i^N$ operators where there is only one $i$.
-Later on, in \Cref{finalvalue1}, we look at the constant term following $\mathcal{Q}_i^N$ operators where there are any number of distinct $i$.
-These values are computed with free cumulants, which are in \Cref{def:cumulants}.
-However, we must go over noncrossing partitions first.
+The most important part of the formal series after applying the $\mathcal{Q}_i^N$ operators is the term with degree $0$, see \Cref{sec:main}.
+For a sequence of coefficients $\{c^{d,\nu}\}_{d\geq 0, \nu\in P}$, this corresponds to $c^{0,0}$.
+In this subsection, we show \Cref{value} to compute the degree $0$ term following $\mathcal{Q}_i^N$ operators when there is only one value of $i$.
+Later on, in \Cref{finalvalue1}, we look at the constant term following $\mathcal{Q}_i^N$ operators when there are any number of distinct values of $i$.
+These values are computed with free cumulants, which are introduce in \Cref{def:cumulants}.
+However, we must first introduce noncrossing partitions.

-Suppose that we have a partition $\pi$ of a finite, nonempty set $S$ of real numbers.
-We let
+Suppose that $\pi$ of is a partition of a finite, nonempty set $S$ of real numbers.
+Suppose